cesar-rocha/cesar-rocha.github.io/_pages/socialmedium.md

     </div>
 </div>
 <div class="caption">
     <small>I recently crossed the street with two Oceanography doctoral students.
 By crossing the street I mean going to the Math Department, which houses the best outdoor blackboards I've ever seen anywhere in the world.
 We discussed the beta = 0 solution in Stommel's seminal 1948 paper, a solution we hardly see in course notes or textbooks.
-I particularly like this problem because it gives me an opportunity to talk about a few math tricks that avoid tedious algebra.</small>
+I particularly like this problem because it gives me an opportunity to talk about a few math tricks to avoid tedious algebra.</small>
 </div>

 <p></p>